Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/enabling_identity_provider_multiple_orgs.md

 ## Adding Additional Organizations

-After the initial organization is created, complete the following steps for **additional** organizations.
+After the initial organization is configured, complete the following steps for **additional** organizations.

 1. Complete the steps to [add a domain](/docs/management_guide/configuring_and_managing_identity_providers/managing_domains/adding_a_domain/) and [verify domain ownership](/docs/management_guide/configuring_and_managing_identity_providers/managing_domains/verifying_domain_ownership/) for the domain(s) you want to use the existing Identity Provider for.

-2. In the Identity Provider page, select **Associate to Another Organization's IdP** from the Actions (...) menu for the domain from the *Email Domain* table.
-The *Associate with Another Organization's Identity Provider* modal appears showing the Identity Providers and their existing organizations that you are able to associate with the current organization.
+2. In the Identity Provider page, select **Associate to Another Organization's IdP** from the **Actions** (**...**) menu for the domain from the *Email Domain* table.
+The *Associate with Another Organization's Identity Provider* modal appears showing the Identity Providers and their existing organizations that you are able to associate with the additional organization.

     ![Associate](/Images/multiorg_idp_associate.png)